Board development is a cycle that includes:

 Planning for board succession can be incorporated into the strategic planning of an organization and should be a regular part of board meetings.
 The board as a whole and the organization’s Executive Director should be involved in the succession planning process.
 The plan should look three to five years into the future and be reviewed annually.
 It’s also important incoming board members know what is in the plan.

-Literacy Link South Central is a non-profit organization that developed a Succession Planning Toolkit.
-It is targeted to Literacy and Basic Skills agencies in Ontario but includes a variety of generic tools, including an agency succession planning needs assessment and a succession planning policy template.
+Literacy Link South Central and Community Literacy of Ontario engaged in a partnership to develop an online module on Succession Planning.
+It includes a variety of generic tools, including an agency succession planning needs assessment and a succession planning policy template.

 The kit notes the first step in succession planning is to determine what you already have in place at your organization and then determine the gaps.
 The needs assessment includes 40 questions, including: